pytchlang/pytch-vm/doc/source/developer/skulpt-pytch-environment.rst

 function-valued property of the ``Sk.pytch`` configuration object:

 - ``on_exception`` — function which is passed the JavaScript-level
-  error (often it is also a Python exception object) and an 'error context' describing how the error occurred.
+  error (often it is also a Python exception object) and an ‘error context’ describing how the error occurred.

 In tests, any errors are collected into a list.
 Some tests are expected to cause errors, and this can be verified by examining that list.
 Most